For the longest time I had a really hard time eating quinoa. The smell of it would bother me and the taste of it would make me nauseous, if not sick.

 Ahh… yes.
 Why didn’t I think of that?

 The better way to cook quinoa:

-Boil half a cup to a cup of quinoa in a generous amount of water (4 to 6 cups) until it is done.
+Boil half a cup to a cup of quinoa in a generous amount of water (4 to 6 cups) until it is done, about 12 minutes.
 Strain the water, rinse the cooked quinoa, and enjoy.

 This post is linked to TGIQ.

 Lisa Rogers says

 I also cook it in a combo of broth and water with herbs and a touch of butter.
 I use about 1/4 cup more liquid than the 1:2 ratio.
 It makes a huge difference cooking it this way.
 Very yummy.
 Sometimes I'll use a little Turmeric that has been sauteed with a green or onion or leeks with it.
 It is very versatile.
 Many ways to cook it.
 I like it though.
 Hadn't noticed a smell before.